Ravendratiwaricloudproject/Azure-Cloud-From-Basics-To-Advanced/Day 03 - Basic Concepts of Azure Cloud/README.md

 ## Difference between Tenant and Directory:
  The main difference between a tenant and a directory is that a tenant is a dedicated and isolated instance of Azure Entra ID, while a directory is a container for objects such as users, groups, and applications.
 Every tenant has exactly one directory, and every directory belongs to exactly one tenant.

- # Does Tenant ID and Directory ID are the same value?
+ # Does Tenant ID (GUID) and Directory ID (GUID) are the same value?

- Tenant ID and Directory ID are the same value — they are two names for the same GUID.
+ Yes, Tenant ID and Directory ID are the same value — they are two names for the same GUID.
 Microsoft just exposes it under both names depending on the context:

 Tenant ID — used when talking about authentication, subscriptions, and service access Directory ID — used when talking about identity objects (users, groups, apps)